OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 [and...]

-## Evaluating the taxonomy relative to goals
+## Evaluating the taxonomy relative to requirements

 The introduction sets out requirements for an Open Tree taxonomy.
 How well are these requirements met?